 Great leaders are the foundations of great cities.
-We discover, develop and deploy great leaders
+We develop leaders who drive the wheel of change in their cities.

 Every city has the potential to be a playground instead of a battlefield.
 A community full of growth, opportunity, safety, love and joy.
 Leaders and organizations all over the world are working to achieve this vision in their cities through social and spiritual renewal.
 Leadership Foundations discovers these leaders, develops their skills sets, and empowers them to be more effective.
 By cultivating better leaders, we create better cities and a better world.

 Leadership Foundations is a global network of Local Leadership Foundations (LLFs), organizations working to transform the cities in which they operate.
 Every LLF approaches this mission in a unique way according to their abilities and their city’s needs.
-Leadership Foundations equips each LLF to achieve their purpose more effectively by introducing them to our methodology and supporting them through the three Rs: Relationships, Readiness and Resources.
+Leadership Foundations equips each LLF to achieve their purpose more effectively by introducing them to our methodology and equipping them through a variety of key services.

 Leadership Foundations exists to develop, strengthen and sustain the work of Local Leadership Foundations.